 What’s going on in this picture of the early church?
 Was it some form of proto-communist experiment?
 There is no record of anyone suggesting that they do this, much less commanding it.

 Despite what some who perhaps hold to a more creative view of possessions might suggest, personal property was not seen as wicked or sinful in the early church.
-Indeed, even during this time, many believers continued to own homes where they would meet (see v.
-46), and Acts 5:4 indicates that believers were under no obligation to relieve themselves of all their earthly possessions.
+Indeed, even during this time, many believers continued to own homes where they would meet (see verse 46), and Acts 5:4 indicates that Christians were under no obligation to relieve themselves of all their earthly possessions.

 So why this outpouring of generosity?
 What compelled them to give of themselves in this way?

 It was motivated by the grace of God.
-It was a spontaneous response to God’s lavish generosity toward them in not holding back the most precious treasure of all — free and unmerited salvation offered by the Father through the Son.
+It was a spontaneous response to God’s lavish generosity toward them in not holding back the most precious treasure of all — free and unmerited salvation offered by the Father through Christ.

 What’s fascinating is that this is the pattern throughout the Bible: God’s grace motivates generosity in His people for the purpose of glorifying God.

-In Genesis 14:19-20, Abram gives Melchizedek a tenth of his spoils, but there is no command to do so.
+In the Old Testament, in Genesis 14:19-20, Abram gives Melchizedek a tithe, a tenth of his spoils, but there is no command to do so.
 It’s motivated by Abram’s love for God and his conviction that Melchizedek is God’s special servant.

 Likewise in Exodus, as plans are made for the construction of the tabernacle, God says, “From every man whose heart moves him you shall receive the contribution for me” (Ex.
 25:2).
 Moses then tells the Israelites, “Take from among you a contribution to the Lord.
 Whoever is of a generous heart, let him bring the Lord’s contribution.”
 When the people returned, they had to be restrained from giving, as what they offered was far beyond what was needed (Ex.
 35:5, 36:5-7)!

-Paul was taking up a collection (as he mentions in nearly all his epistles) to help the impoverished Jerusalem church, and the Macedonians responded with overflowing generosity.
+Paul was taking up a collection (as he mentions in nearly all his epistles) to help the impoverished Jerusalem church, and the Macedonians responded with overflowing generosity, inspired by Jesus.
 Paul seeks to encourage the Corinthians to do likewise, explaining:

 “The point is this: whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.
 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.
 And God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work.
 As it is written, ‘He has distributed freely, he has given to the poor; his righteousness endures forever.’